openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/course_sections.rst

 ===========================

-A section can contain a unit that is hidden from students and available to staff only.
+A section can contain a unit that is hidden from students and available to members of the course team only.
 That unit is not visible to students, regardless of the release date of the section or subsection.

 The following example shows how a section that contains a unit that is hidden from students displays in the outline, summarized with a black bar.